mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 +       Spacing="{StaticResource InternalSpacing}">
 ```

-Again, this is a small change to the code, but it helps anyone reading it in the future.
-It also demonstrates our intent to try and make it easier for them.
+Again, this is a small change to the code, but it will help anyone reading it in the future and demonstrate our intent to make it easier for them.

-In the next part of this workshop, we'll look at the names of created types, but don't overlook the potential benefit of doing something as simple as assigning a name to a control to indicate its purpose.
+In the next part of this workshop, we'll look at the names of created types but don't overlook the potential benefit of doing something as simple as assigning a name to a control to indicate its purpose.

 The level of focus we've spent on naming may seem unnecessary or over-the-top for such simple code, but the reason for spending time on ensuring names are well chosen is that it makes understanding code easier.
 It's unlikely you'll ever spend as much time thinking about a simple app as you have with the MonkeyFinder, but as you work on larger files and code bases, the benefit that good names bring will soon become evident to you.